 Another prominent issue is apps not working on macOS Mojave.
 If the app only works on HFS+ file systems it will not work on Mojave.
 For other apps, you likely need to install updates.
 Many updates are rolling out now.
 You should install some updates before installing macOS Mojave.

 We’re keeping our eyes peeled for reports of other issues.
-We’ve seen problems with WiFi and Bluetooth on recent betas.

 How to Fix macOS Mojave Problems